-Allows selection of Trial, Oxy Fuel, or Plasma cutting modes, depending on the setup configuration.
+Allows selection of Trial, Oxy Fuel, Plasma, Waterjet and Laser cutting modes, depending on the setup configuration.
 This softkey offers the selections of Automatic, Manual or Test Run for I/O type "B" configured controls.

 This softkey takes you to the Change Consumable screen.